 We broaden our reach and promote the exchange of information through NiuNiu Community, our social network services.
 In contrast to traditional investing platforms and other online brokers, we have embedded social media tools to create a network centered around our users and provide connectivity to users, investors, companies, analysts, media and key opinion leaders.
 This fosters the free flow of information, reduces information asymmetry and supports the investing decision-making process.
 For instance, users can exchange market views, watch live broadcasts of corporate events and participate in investment education courses offered through the NiuNiu Classroom.
-Importantly, our social network serves as a powerful engagement tool where in September 2018, the average DAUs reached over 169,000.
-In addition, in September 2018, users who were active on a daily basis spent an average of 26 minutes per trading day through our Futu NiuNiu platform on our mobile application.
-These user activities provide invaluable user data which informs our product development and monetization efforts.
+Importantly, our social network serves as a powerful engagement tool where in June 2018 over 150,000 of our users are active on a daily basis, using our mobile app for an average of 26 minutes and providing invaluable user data which informs our product development and monetization efforts.

 We have a young, active and rapidly expanding user and client base.
 Our clients are, on average, 34 years old and generally high earning.
-Approximately 44.7% of our clients work in internet, information technology or financial services industries.
-On average, a client who traded in the nine months ended September 30, 2018 executed over 162 trades with a total trading volume of HK\$6.2 million (US\$0.8 million).
-Our total client asset balance increased from HK\$15.5 billion as of December 31, 2016 to HK\$44.4 billion (US\$5.7 billion) as of December 31, 2017, and further increased to HK\$54.2 billion (US\$6.9 billion) as of September 30, 2018.
+Approximately 45.2% of our clients work in internet, information technology or finance roles.
+On average, a client who traded in 2017 executed over 180 trades with a total trading volume of HK\$7.7 million (US\$1.0 million).
+In 2017, on average, a paying client had account balance of HK\$554,379

+(US\$70,958).
 Furthermore, our client base is loyal.
-We retained over 95% of our paying client base on a quarterly basis in 2016, and have retained over 97% of our paying client base on a quarterly basis since the beginning of 2017.
-We grow our client base mainly through online and offline marketing and promotional activities, including those through external marketing channels that we cooperate with and directly pay for as well as promotions and marketing campaigns conducted by us on our platform, word-of-mouth referrals and our corporate services.
-For the nine months ended September 30, 2018, approximately 18.5% of our client acquisition was through our corporate services.
+We retained over 97% of our paying client base on a quarterly basis in 2017.
+We grow our client base through organic growth, direct marketing through digital channels, corporate services and offline advertising.
+For the six months ended June 30, 2018, approximately 53.8% of our client acquisition was organic.